What we consider

 The Akron Law Admissions Committee seeks students who will perform successfully in law school, enhance the environment of the School of Law and ultimately use their legal education to benefit society.
 Thus, the committee strives to assemble a student body that is academically well-prepared, highly motivated, diverse, and brings distinctive achievements.

 Note that while there is no minimum Law School Admission Test (LSAT) or Graduate Record Examination (GRE) score or undergraduate grade point average (UGPA) required to be considered for admission, the median LSAT and UGPA for our most recent entering classes have been in the 153 and 3.4 range.
+Please note: All applicants who have taken the LSAT are considered LSAT applicants even if they later take the GRE.

 To determine if your LSAT or GRE score and UGPA are competitive with our applicant pool, please check our previous years’ entering class profiles.